 Parents of children, who are at least three years of age, but who have not reached the required age for kindergarten, may request evaluation for special education preschool services directly from Peoria Unified School District.
 The assessment will assess the child’s vision and hearing, language fluency, communication skills, medical history, cognitive development, gross/fine motor skills, and social-emotional development.
 If eligible, an IEP (Individual Education Plan) will be developed.
-Children may attend a developmental preschool program at one of our elementary schools for no cost.
+The IEP team may determine that they need services while in their current setting or while attending a developmental preschool program at one of our elementary schools for no cost.
 Developmental preschools are not available at every Peoria Unified school.

 Transition services are provided for students who are at least sixteen years old.
 These services, which are based on each student's strengths, interests and preferences, help students make the transition from school to post-school activities, including college education, vocational training, employment, continuing and adult education, adult services, independent living and community participation.

 Peoria Unified School District does not discriminate on the basis of race, color, national origin, sex, age, or disability in admission to its programs, services, or activities and provides equal access to the Boy Scouts and other designated youth groups.
 The Peoria Unified School District’s Career and Technical Education (CTE) department does not discriminate in enrollment or access to any of the CTE programs available, such as Business, Marketing & Management, Communication & Information Systems, Environmental & Agriculture Systems, Health Services, Human Services & Resources, and Industrial, Manufacturing & Engineering Systems.
-For more information on program prerequisites, please see the Course Description Guide here.
+For more information on program prerequisites.
 The lack of English language skills shall not be a barrier to admission or participation in the district’s activities and programs.
 The Peoria Unified School District also does not discriminate in its hiring or employment practices.
 The following person has been designated to handle inquiries regarding the nondiscrimination policies:

 El Distrito Escolar Unificado de Peoria no discrimina en base a raza, color, origen nacional, sexo, edad o discapacidad en la admisión a sus programas, servicios o actividades y proporciona igual acceso a los Boy Scouts y otros grupos juveniles designados.
 El Departamento de Educación Profesional y Técnica (CTE) del Distrito Escolar Unificado de Peoria no discrimina en la inscripción o el acceso a cualquiera de los programas de CTE disponibles, tales como Negocios, Marketing y Gestión, Sistemas de Comunicación e Información, Sistemas Ambientales y de Agricultura, Servicios de Salud, Servicios y Recursos, y Sistemas Industriales, de Manufactura e Ingeniería.
 Para obtener más información sobre los prerrequisitos del programa, consulte la Guía de descripción del curso aquí.
 La falta de habilidades en el idioma inglés no será una barrera para la admisión o participación en las actividades y programas del distrito.
 El Distrito Escolar Unificado de Peoria tampoco discrimina en sus prácticas de contratación o empleo.
 La siguiente persona ha sido designada para manejar las consultas relacionadas con las políticas de no discriminación: